 - Maintain centralized and current ﬁle of key organizational data

-- Other responsibilities as assigned
+- Other responsibilities as agreed upon

-- 3+ years of experience in fundraising, grant writing, and prospect research
+- 4+ years of experience in fundraising, grant writing, and prospect research

-- Excellent oral and written communication skills
+- Exceptional oral and written communication skills

 World Monuments Fund is an equal opportunity employer and considers applicants for all positions without regard to race, color, religion, creed, gender, national origin, age, disability, marital or veteran status, sexual orientation, or any other legally protected status.
 WMF is an at-will employer.